StackVista/stackstate-docs/use/stackstate-ui/filters.md

 ## Filter Events

-The **View Filters** pane on the left side of the StackState UI can be used to filter the events shown in the [Events Perspective](perspectives/events_perspective.md) and in the **Event** list in the View Details pane on the right of the StackState UI.
+The **View Filters** pane on the left-hand side of the StackState UI can be used to filter the events shown in the [Events Perspective](perspectives/events_perspective.md) and in the **Event** list in the View Details pane on the right of the StackState UI.

 The following event filters are available: